maialenz/movieQuiz/README.md

   - Different levels of difficulty.
   - To give the feedback with the correct answer in the answer is incorrect
   - Populate questions by using a trivia API.

 ---
 ### Structure Plane

-- The structure of the site will be layed out in four pages.The landing page (homepage) with the themes separated in three clickable images.
-By clicking on a theme user will be redirected to a page with the respective questions shown as well as an image representing each question.
+- The structure of the site will be layed out in four pages.The landing page (homepage) and three clickable buttons (Start Quiz, High Scores and Instructions).

-- Depending on the device, the image representing the question will be on the left side of the question and answers, or on the top of each question.

-- A button representing the link to the next question will be available under each question.
-There won't be a previous button as the user won't be able to change the score.
+- The Start Quiz will retrieve questions from an API and it's set to easy so the user can enjoy answering the questions without the added difficulty.

+- If the questions take longer to load, the user will be presented with a loader as a sign that something is happening

+-

-- The time and score count will be represented at the bottom of the page (above the footer).
+- The score count will be represented at the top of the page (above the footer).

-- To ensure the users experience when completing the quiz the end page will show the final score and time required to finish the quiz, as well as two buttons allowing the user to go back to the main page or retake the same quiz.
+- To ensure the users experience when completing the quiz the end page will show the final score, as well as two buttons allowing the user to go back to the main page or retake the same quiz.

 - The footer will contain all the inportant some information about the creator of the quiz.